-This is the risk of JHF suffering a loss due to negligence, accidents, or fraud by its executives or employees.
+This is the risk of JHF suffering a loss due to inaccurate administration work, accident, or fraud, etc. caused by its executives or employees (including those who are engaged in JHF operations other than its executives and employees), or fraud by those who are not engaged in JHF operations.
 JHF reduces administrative risk by organizing administration work manuals, improving administrative work, enhancing crosschecking among staff, providing instructions and training on administrative work, performing internal self-checks, and collecting and analyzing information on administrative errors and taking preventive measures against their recurrence.